 This is something we call 'execution delusion' and it takes many forms: flashy emails where the imagery is on-brand but it’s too big to make it through spam filters; sales teams focussing on 'big deals' and thus missing out on smaller important clients; luxury products marketed to the wrong demographics, the list goes on.

 Brands can easily forget this and then spend a lot of time trying to build on shaky foundations.
 It’s not enough to simply believe in your marketing strategy, sales process or customer intent.
 For example, if your sales data consistently says your product is bought by SME organisations when you're specifically aiming it at Enterprise outfits, then you need to listen and reason why.
-You may believe in your marketing strategy, but is your data telling you different?
+You may believe in your growth strategy, but is your data telling you different?

 However, that being said realism doesn’t need to kill your dreams.
 I wouldn’t want to be the fool who told Ali he could never be world champ or Messi he was too small to play professionally; but belief needs to have something behind it.
 If your dream is to target enterprise organisations, then look at what the data is showing you and what is transferable to those larger organisations.
 Use your data to show you where you can impact and then test the hell out of improving that.

 Now, this puts Six & Flow in a difficult position: it assumes we have all the answers.
 But we don't.
 Although we do know nobody else does, either.
-However, we do know this: when building a business strategy for any new client, our approach is always the same - we first examine the data and then base all future marketing activities accordingly (whatever it says).
+However, we do know this: when building a growth strategy for any new client, our approach is always the same - we first examine the data and then base all future marketing activities accordingly (whatever it says).

 One of the biggest struggles for a marketing agency like Six & Flow is trying to convince project stakeholders that if it walks like a duck and quacks like a duck...you know the rest.